 Hearty Bison Lentil Soup

-Lentils are one of the most underrated superfoods out there — small but mighty!
-These legumes are packed with plant-based protein (about 18 grams per cooked cup) and 15 grams of fiber, making them a powerhouse for keeping you full and fueled.
+Lentils are one of the most underrated superfoods out there.
+Small but mighty!
+Legumes are packed with plant-based protein (about 18 grams per cooked cup) and 15 grams of fiber, making them a powerhouse for keeping you full and fueled.
 Even better?
-Their complex carbohydrates have a low glycemic index, which means they help stabilize blood sugar rather than cause spikes — perfect for sustained energy and overall health.
+Their complex carbohydrates have a low glycemic index, which means they help stabilize blood sugar rather than cause spikes which is perfect for sustained energy and overall health.

 Hearty Bison Lentil Soup Click here for a printable recipe and shopping list